Yuan-Meng/personal_website/content/posts/ebr.md

 {{< figure src="https://www.dropbox.com/scl/fi/5xi8v3omgam3126dr0ahi/Screenshot-2024-04-21-at-2.58.25-PM.png?rlkey=zt24ehipliz2c1f2o8pol4zax&st=911v312w&raw=1" width="1000">}}

-The million-dollar question is, how do we learn the "proper" lower-dimensional representation of a class or an entity in the embedding space?
+The million-dollar question is, how do we learn the "proper" lower-dimensional representation of an entity in the embedding space?
 This is the exact type of problems that ["metric learning"](https://paperswithcode.com/task/metric-learning#:~:text=The%20goal%20of%20Metric%20Learning,been%20developed%20for%20Metric%20Learning.) tries to solve.
-Typically, we need to mine the raw training data (e.g., search or feed logs) to construct positive/negative pairs or triplets, initialize with each entity's embedding with random values, and gradually pull similar entities (e.g., a user and an item on which they converted) closer and push dissimilar entities apart (e.g., a user and an unengaged item) using some contrastive objective (e.g., contrastive loss, triplet loss, Noise Contrastive Estimation, etc.).
-You can read Lilian Weng's wonderful [blog post](https://lilianweng.github.io/posts/2021-05-31-contrastive/) for more details.
+Typically, we need to mine the raw training data (e.g., search or feed logs) for positive/negative pairs or triplets, initialize each entity's embedding with random values, and gradually pull similar entities (e.g., a user and a clicked item) closer and push dissimilar entities apart (e.g., a user and an unengaged item) in the embedding space using some contrastive objective (e.g., contrastive loss, triplet loss, Noise Contrastive Estimation, etc.).

+In the now-classic [paper](https://arxiv.org/abs/2006.11632), the Facebook Search team outlined the challenges of building a web-scale embedding-based retrieval system.
+These include defining positive/negative labels, balancing hard (e.g., impressed but unclicked search results) vs. easy (non-positive results sampled from the the mini-batch) negatives, and serving at scale.
+A particularly interesting finding is that training exclusively on hard negatives reduced recall by 55\% compared to training exclusively on in-batch negatives, yet adding a few hard negatives (e.g., two people on the search result page have the same name, but one is the searcher's social connection and one is not --- the former is a hard negative) improved recall.
+It could be that easy negatives help the model capture textual similarities, while hard negatives force it to lean on contextual features (e.g., the searcher's location and social network).
+For a toy implementation of the embedding model architecture, check out this [repo](https://github.com/liyinxiao/UnifiedEmbeddingModel/blob/main/main.py).
+For an in-depth review of metric learning, read Lilian Weng's wonderful [blog post](https://lilianweng.github.io/posts/2021-05-31-contrastive/).

-With embeddings for entities we care about, we can answer many questions --- e.g.,
+After learning embeddings, we can answer many key questions --- to name a few:

 - **First-pass ranking**: For a  user, how do we sift through a vast inventory of products/movies/posts/people/etc. to find items they may show interests in?
 - **Passage retrieval/semantic search**: Given a natural language question, how do we retrieve passages that may contain the answer?